We fund cutting edge research

 We have a range of research grants available that you can apply for.

 Find out how much funding you can apply for?
 What types of grant you are able to apply for?
 What grants are open and the application deadline?
 How to make an application?
 And all the supporting information you need.

-We encourage patient participation, engagement and involvement in the research we fund as it can add real value.
+Encouraging patient participation, engagement and involvement in research to add value.

 Information about the UK Kidney Research Consortium, clinical study groups and renal science networks.

 Find out the results of our latest grants rounds and information on the research we're funding.

 Meet a researcher

 Professor Jeremy Hughes is a Professor of Experimental Nephrology at the University of Edinburgh and an Honorary Consultant Nephrologist at the Edinburgh Royal Infirmary.

 He combines his clinical and teaching roles with his research work, which focuses on the role of a white blood cell, called the macrophage, in kidney injury, scarring and healing.

 Jeremy has previously been the chair of Kidney Research UK’s Research Grant Committeeand he went on to be elected as the charity's chair of trustees in 2018.